wrightflyer/XFM/README.md

 The plan with this Python utility is to be able to see everything at once, as "visually" as possible.
 The aim is also that the interface to XFM itself be as seemless as possible.
 It's true that you will have to manually trigger a patch to be sent from XFM to the PC/editor but once in the editor, as changes are made they should be automatically sent back.

 BUT STOP RIGHT THERE - so here is the current "problem" with this editor and the reason it's not "released" yet.
 When XFM sends a patch it sends three sysex messages.
 One is just a preamble, then there is the main body of the patch in the middle message, then finally the third message is some kind of CRC/hash to validate the data.
 This is fine if all you were doing is sending patches to a PC to be stored "as is" without changing them.
 You could then send the three messages back when you wanted to restore that patch.
 But if, while the patch is on the PC, you EDIT it then when you come to send it back the XFM will say "the payload does not match the CRC".
 What it actually says is "D.ERR" on the 4 characters.
-So, for an editor to work, it either needs to recalculate the hash/checksum after changes or it needs an XFM that does not insist on a checksum.
+So for an editor to work it needs to recalculate the hash/checksum after changes.
 I've spoken to Sonicware about this.
-They couldn't give me the re-calculation algo but they have promised that XFM firmware will be updated to make it easier to upload changed patches.
+They couldn't give me the curret re-calculation algo but they have promised that XFM firmware will be updated to make it easier to upload changed patches.
 Until then this program is really just a *viewer* to see how patches saved out of XFM are constructed.

 So on to the development...